-- (a) reviewed the Group's annual report, interim financial information and annual financial statements; - (b) reviewed significant accounting and audit issues; - (c) reviewed the external auditor's qualifications, independence and performance; - (d) assisted the Board to evaluate on the effectiveness of financial reporting procedures and internal control systems; - (e) reviewed the adequacy and effectiveness of the Group's system of internal control and risk management; - (f) advised on material event or drawing the attention of the management on related risks; - (g) reviewed connected transactions entered into by the Group or subsisting, if any; - (h) Approved the 2022 external audit engagement and fees.
+- (a) reviewed the Group's annual report, interim financial information and annual financial statements; - (b) reviewed significant accounting and audit issues; - (c) considered and made recommendations on the re-appointment of the independent auditor of the Group, and the terms of engagement; - (d) assisted the Board to evaluate on the effectiveness of financial reporting procedures and internal control systems; - (e) reviewed the adequacy and effectiveness of the Group's system of internal control and risk management; - (f) reviewed the compliance with the Corporate Governance Code, the SFO, the Hong Kong Companies Ordinance and the Listing Rules; - (g) advised on material event or drawing the attention of the management on related risks; and - (h) reviewed connected transactions entered into by the Group or subsisting, if any.

-During the year ended 31 December 2022, the Audit Committee held three meetings.
+During the year ended 31 December 2023, the Audit Committee held three meetings.
 The attendance record of these meetings is set out below:

 Number of

 Meetings Attendance

 Name of committee members Attended/Held Rate

-Mr. Ng Lai Po 3/3 100%
+Mr. Ng Lai Po 2/2 100%

-Mr. Chai Woon Chew 2/3 67%
+Mr. Chai Woon Chew (resigned on 11 July, 2023) 0/2 0%

-Ms. Ye Yi Fan 3/3 100%
+Ms. Ye Yi Fan 2/2 100%

+Dr. Yan Shao Shi (appointed on 11 July, 2023) 1/2 50%